Steel construction news

 - Click the ‘Log in / Create Account’ button in the top left corner

-- Enter the required details to create an account
+- Enter the required details to create an account, including your email address

 - Tick the box to receive either digital or printed NSC magazine, or both

 [top]NSC Annual Review

-This NSC Annual Review ran from January 2015 to January 2018 and brought together a number of projects featured in NSC magazine throughout 2016 that highlight the benefits of using structural steelwork for construction projects.
-These case studies are real proof of the cost, programme, safety and performance benefits of using steel framing.
+The NSC Annual Review ran from January 2015 to January 2018 and brought together a number of projects featured in NSC magazine throughout each year that highlighted the benefits of using structural steelwork for construction projects.
+These case studies were real proof of the cost, programme, safety and performance benefits of using steel framing.

-Each article tells a different story from the BREEAM ‘Excellent’ commercial buildings at The Embankment, Salford to the speedy delivery of the new retail and leisure destination of The Lexicon in Bracknell.
-While they may be very different projects, in all cases the use of steel framing has delivered a suite of benefits to the design team, the construction programme, the building owners and its users.
+Each article told a different story and while they may have been very different projects, in all cases the use of steel framing had delivered a suite of benefits to the design team, the construction programme, the building owners and its users.

-This publication also showcases the wider benefits of steel under a number of headings – such as safety, speed of construction, cost, quality, sustainability, innovation, offsite manufacture, and key performance attributes such as vibration and acoustics.
+These publications also showcased the wider benefits of steel under a number of headings – such as safety, speed of construction, cost, quality, sustainability, innovation, offsite manufacture, and key performance attributes such as vibration and acoustics.

 [top]NSC Technical Digest

-This NSC Technical Digest brings together all of the Advisory Desk Notes and Technical Articles from the steel construction sector published in NSC magazine throughout 2016.
-All of these articles can also be found on www.newsteelconstruction.com but we have responded to requests to bring them together in a separate format with this publication, the first in what is intended will be an annual series of Technical Digests.
+This NSC Technical Digest brings together all of the Advisory Desk Notes and Technical Articles from the steel construction sector published in NSC magazine throughout 2023.
+All of these articles can also be found on www.newsteelconstruction.com but we have responded to requests to bring them together in a separate format with this publication, the seventh in what is an annual series of Technical Digests.